 STATE SPONSORED SAT — Students must take the state-sponsored SAT to earn an Illinois high school diploma.

-, or if applicable, an application to the Alternative Application for Illinois Financial Aid
+or the Alternate Application for Illinois Financial Aid